 Review and include the following with your building permit application:

-Complete the Permit to Construct or Demolish application form (PDF, 72 KB).
-Ensure to include property address, owner/applicant and designer information.
-You must also submit two copies of the following drawings: Submit your application and drawings in person to: Building Division Application fee: Building permit fees must be paid in full at the time of the application.
+You will need to: You must also submit two copies of the following drawings: Submit your application and drawings in person to: Application fee: Building permit fees must be paid in full at the time of the application.
 You can pay by cash, cheque (payable to the City of Hamilton), debit or credit card.
-The maximum amount that we can charge to a credit card is $1000.

 Apply for a Building Permit